RJWoodhead/Relay2Tetris/ZuseAdder.md

 * Note: I created an alternate EasyEDA PCB Library entry for the B relays that included the solder jumpers.
 This meant they didn't have to be manually added to the schematic.

 I have not yet had a need to manufacture any Rev 2.0 boards.

+Note: It turns out there is a design error with the ENABLE circuit in the Rev 2.0 boards that I am working on addressing.
+See [this note](LogicUnit.md#board-design-mistake) for more details.

 # Board Availability